MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    > As of this writing, the full list of Active Directory B2C Spring Integration values that are available for use in *application.yml* is the following:
    >
    > ```yaml
+   > spring:
+   >   cloud:
    >     azure:
-   >   activedirectory:
+   >       active-directory:
    >         b2c:
+   >           enabled: true
    >           base-uri:
+   >           credential:
    >             client-id:
    >             client-secret:
    >           login-flow:
    >           logout-success-url:
    >           user-flows:
    >             sign-up-or-sign-in:
    >             profile-edit: # optional
    >             password-reset: # optional
    >           user-name-attribute-name:
    > ```
    >
-   > The *application.yml* file is available in [Azure Active Directory B2C Spring Boot Sample](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/aad/azure-spring-boot-starter-active-directory-b2c/aad-b2c-web-application/src/main/resources/application.yml) on GitHub.
+   > The *application.yml* file is available in [spring-cloud-azure-starter-active-directory-b2c sample: aad-b2c-web-application](https://github.com/Azure-Samples/azure-spring-boot-samples/blob/spring-cloud-azure_4.0.0/aad/spring-cloud-azure-starter-active-directory-b2c/aad-b2c-web-application/src/main/resources/application.yml) on GitHub.

 7. Save and close the *application.yml* file.